 |Sanskrit Name: Padmasana

 Also Called: Pretzel

-- If you are following the closing sequence, and doing Lotus pose after doing Bound Lotus pose, all you do is release your hands from behind your back and place the backs of your hands on your knees.
-Touch your thumb and index finger together, and extend your other three fingers down towards the floor.
-Tuck your chin in slightly towards your chest and gaze softly at your nose.
+- Touch your thumb and index finger together, and extend your other three fingers down toward the floor.
+Tuck your chin in slightly toward your chest and gaze softly at your nose.

 - Use your abdominal muscles to keep the spine strong and tall.
-Relax your shoulders away from your ears, and concentrate on ujjayi breathing where the belly is still and you breathe into the rib cage.
-Stay here for 10 deep breaths.
+Relax your shoulders away from your ears, and concentrate on breathing for 10 deep breaths.